Faculty

 Murphey Hall 224

-Janet Downie, Associate Professor, Director of Graduate Studies and Associate Chair
+Janet Downie, Associate Professor, Assistant Chair, Director of the Elementary and Intermediate Greek Program

 Ph.D., 2008, Classics, The University of Chicago